 Wait no more!
 We’ve been working hard on improving interactive broadcasts with more participant streams (up to 5,000 REAL TIME participants!), as well as improvements to on screen layouts and overall video quality of interactive broadcasts and recordings.

-At Vonage, our Video API has long offered the ability to compose video layouts for broadcasting and recording in real-time as the video conversation occurs, rather than a post-processing service that attempts to recreate the conversation later.
-The two go together - broadcasting lets you share live video sessions with many viewers while recording (aka archiving) preserves the valuable video content for future replay.
+The Vonage Video API has long offered the ability to compose video layouts for broadcasting and recording in real-time as the video conversation occurs, rather than relaying the stream to a post-processing service with a much higher latency and lacking interactivity.